medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 pip install -r requirements.txt
 ```

-* **Bug Fix** - Visit https://github.com/kubernetes-sigs/kubespray/pull/6487.
-Then click on "Files Changed".
-If the pull request was accepted, the change might already be in the `kubespray` project.

 * **Encryption at Rest** - If you need this, then update `contrib/terraform/aws/modules/iam/main.tf` after making a copy.
 I think that only "kms:ListKeys", "kms:TagResource", "kms:Encrypt", "kms:DescribeKey", and "kms:CreateKey" are needed but just in case I allow all actions.
 Add the following to the file.

 ```